MBBS: Course, Full Form, NEET 2025, Admission, Eligibility, Entrance Exam, Top Colleges, Fees, Syllabus, Jobs, Salary

 MBBS Latest Updates

-After completing MBBS students can work as medical practitioners in hospitals or clinics.
-They can also specialize in surgery or pediatrics through further training.
-Students can be employed in hospitals and healthcare centers, government organizations, NGOs, etc. Besides this, most goes for MD, as it gives more scope and diverse career opportunities.
+After completing MBBS, graduates can serve as medical practitioners in hospitals or clinics.
+They can also pursue further training to specialize in pediatrics or surgery.
+They can be employed in hospitals and health care centers, government organizations, NGOs etc. In addition to taking up a place as a practician for MBBS, almost everyone goes for MD because it is considered better due to the scope and more career opportunities.

 MBBS Course Details